buraksezer/olric/README.md

 * Designed to share some transient, approximate, fast-changing data between servers,
 * Accepts arbitrary types as value,
 * Only in-memory,
-* Implements a fast and simple binary protocol,
+* Has a Redis compatible API and uses Redis protocol,
 * Embeddable but can be used as a language-independent service with olricd,
 * GC-friendly storage engine,
 * O(1) running time for lookups,